-This adventure illustrates the importance of good planning, communication, and utilization of resources in order to achieve team success.
+This adventure course illustrates the importance of good planning, communication, and utilization of resources in order to achieve team success.
 Your team leads an important recovery mission into an area contaminated by biological hazards.
-Team members use a map, compass and GPS to find several sites that contain toxic items that need to be retrieved.
-When they arrive at each location, they will find unique challenges they must engineer a solution to, using only the resources they have decided to bring with them.
+Team members venture to several sites that contain toxic items that need to be retrieved.
+When they arrive at each location, they will find unique teamwork challenges they must engineer a solution to, using only their teamwork skills and the resources they decided to bring with them.

-Welcome & Warm-Ups (10-15 minutes) Atlanta Challenge staff welcome participants and set expectations for the event.
+Welcome & Warm-Ups (10-15 minutes) Atlanta Challenge staff welcome participants and set expectations for the adventure course.
 We then lead some fun warm-up activities that also randomly create small teams.

-Recovery Challenges (2 hours) Upon finding each location, the team must develop and implement a strategy for recovery of each item using the equipment they have with them.
+Recovery Teamwork Challenges (2 hours) Upon arriving at each location, the team must develop and implement a strategy for recovery of the toxic materials using the equipment they have with them.
 These challenges require a great deal of cooperation, trust, and “start to finish” planning to enable the team to be successful.

 - Retention Pond – An item is in the middle of a 30 foot wide “retention pond” which is now a toxic environment.
 The team will need to build a safe system for sending someone over the pond, keeping them safe and dry while retrieving the toxic item.

-Fund Raising While performing their recoveries, teams will also earn “revenue” points by taking assigned pictures of their team in action, collecting information from the local population, and discovering information about their team mates.
-Being able to multi task is a key ingredient to success.
+Fund Raising While performing the recoveries, teams also earn “revenue” points by taking assigned pictures of their team in action, collecting information, and discovering facts about their teammates.
+Being able to multitask is a key ingredient to success.

-Unexpected disasters While making their way to the various contamination sites, your team will encounter other challenges besides the “official” recoveries, because you never know what’s going to happen AFTER you make your plans!
+Unexpected disasters While making their way to the various contamination sites in the adventure course, teams will encounter other teamwork challenges besides the “official” recoveries, because you never know what’s going to happen AFTER you make your plans!